Ortom, Sule beg FG to sustain ‘Operation Whirl Stroke’ — Daily Times Nigeria

 Sule stressed the need for stakeholders from both states to close ranks and make concerted effort towards ensuring a lasting peace.

-On his part, Ortom want the federal government to reconsider its decision on the withdrawal of the military, saying that peace is yet to be fully restored to the various communities.
+On his part, Ortom urged the Federal Government to reconsider its decision on the withdrawal of the military, saying that peace is yet to be fully restored to the various communities.

-He said that IDPs were still housed in eight camps across Benue, adding that with reported cases of skirmishes last week, they will not feel safe to return home without the presence of the military.
+He said that IDPs were still housed in eight camps across Benue State, adding that with reported cases of skirmishes last week, they will not feel safe to return home without the presence of the military.

 Justice Sidi Bage, the Emir of Lafia, in his submission, went down memory lane to establish that the people from both states were one, only separated by “artificial boundaries”.